Kanbanboards IV–shaping stuff up

 A little less brittle, please

-OK – that was a part that I’m wasn’t very comfortable with.
+OK – that was a part that I wasn’t very comfortable with.
 Hmmm really need to do something about that.
 I’ve put this on my reading list.
 But now I’m back in C# (at least) and thought that I could refactor the acceptance test a bit.

 One problem with going against the GUI is that you have to get a hold of the items you want to interact with somehow.
-And they have a tendency to … move or change.
-So when I write code that goes against a certain tag, with a certain class or id or even worse a certain placement in a page – I stand a big chance that the test might fail just because somebody has renamed or move things on the page.
+And they have a tendency to… move or change.
+So when I write code that goes against a certain tag, with a certain class or id or even worse a certain placement in a page – I stand a big chance that the test might fail just because somebody has renamed or moved things on the page.
 And that is very likely to happen.

-There are a lot ways to manage this and I’ve found an excellent series (in Ruby but we have a lot to learn from them I think) on these matters.
+There are a lot of ways to manage this and I’ve found an excellent series (in Ruby but we have a lot to learn from them I think) on these matters.
 The first thing that is suggested is to introduce a PageObject that sits between your test and your HTML.
 Your test code is now decoupled from your HTML – we like decoupling.

 Right now the difference in brittleness (hey, that was a word !?) in the tests, but as we progress and create more and more interactions (clicking links, filling out forms etc) we will have more and more use of them.